Why is your Credit Score important

 7. Request that unfair defaults are removed

 Check if there are any defaults against your credit file.
 I have often challenged a default if this was not my fault.
-You may also want to check that old cards are not registered to an old address.
-If correspondence is still still being sent there, this also can pose as a fraud risk.
+Check to see if credit cards are registered to an old address.
+Correspondence may still still being sent there, which can also can pose as a fraud risk.

 8. Don’t let your partner ruin your finances